directus/directus/docs/extensions/hooks.md

 ::: warning Performance

-`read` actions can impact performance when not carefully implemented, as a single request can result in a large amount of database reads.
+Actions firing on `read` events can impact performance when not carefully implemented, as a single request can result in a large amount of database reads.

 :::

 ### Init

-An init event executes at a certain point within the lifecycle of Directus.
-Init events can be used to inject logic into internal services.
+Init hooks execute at a defined point within the lifecycle of Directus.
+Use init hook objects to inject logic into internal services.

-The first parameter of the init register function is the event name.
-The second parameter is an event-specific meta object.
+The init register function receives two parameters:

+- The event name
+- A callback function that is executed whenever the event fires.

+The callback function itself receives one parameter:

+- An event-specific meta object

 #### Available Events